i5hi/btccapital/README.md

 - medium = 1 year
 - short = 1 month

-At the topmost level we find two multi scripts between board members of the organization:
+At the topmost branch we find two scripts between board members of the organization:

 ## reserve